Each year millions of people fall victim to phishing attacks, resulting in tens of thousands of people losing their identity — or their money.

 You are the first and last line of defense against a phishing attack.
 Your only real protection against a phishing attack is a clear understanding of how it works and knowing the tell-tale signs to avoid falling prey.
 Here’s what to look for:

 The bottom line?
-To avoid a phishing attack do not click on suspicious links, and never provide sensitive information to unknown or suspect websites.
+To avoid a phishing attack do not use suspicious links or qr codes, and never provide sensitive information to unknown or suspect websites.